martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 ![Message in Minecraft chat window](images/minecraft-message-in-chat.png)

 If you haven't done so already, start up Minecraft and create/open a world.
-Run your program by clicking `Run > Run Module` in IDLE or pressing F5.
+Run your program by clicking `Run > Run Module` in IDLE or by pressing F5.
 Any errors will appear in red in the Python shell window.

 ## Build the game board